a-nonymou-s/task-tracker-cli/README.md

 A simple command-line tool for tracking tasks in a JSON file, allowing you to add, update, delete, and list tasks based on their status.

+This is part of the backend engineer project series on roadmap.sh [Task-Tracker-CLI](https://roadmap.sh/projects/task-tracker)

 ## Features

 - **Add** tasks with a description